-Recommendation A7 (to campus administration and affected units): Revisit section E.1.f of the AAPSE; consider developing something comparable for interdisciplinary units.
+Recommendation A7 (to affected units and campus administration): Revisit section E.1.f of the AAPSE; consider developing something comparable for interdisciplinary units.
 One way or another, ensure that faculty affiliated with such units can be included in salary structure audits and that the units understand processes by which they are supposed to conduct salary assessments.